IssaNasralli/popVAT/README.md

 The final dataset (`tunisia10.tif`) is a multi-band raster that can be easily explored using ArcGIS Pro.

 ### Step 1 — Download the dataset
-Download the file from the link below and extract it if necessary.  👉 [Download](https://drive.google.com/file/d/12YaLwfOp-IPpgUMciMzb_lOR_eK4aL5B/view?usp=sharing)
+Download the ready file (`tunisia10.tif`) from the link below and extract it if necessary.  👉 [Download](https://drive.google.com/file/d/12YaLwfOp-IPpgUMciMzb_lOR_eK4aL5B/view?usp=sharing)

 ### Step 2 — Open ArcGIS Pro